airyhq/airy/docs/docs/glossary.md

 also includes the message preview and tags that are useful for certain apps like automations.

 # User

 A user represents one authorized agent in the Airy Core Platform.

+# Metadata

+Metadata is data attached to a conversation consisting of a set of Key/Value pairs.
+A key can use the dot notation to represent namespaces.

+e.g.
+  - Key: "sender.id" Value: "123"
+  - Key: "sender.contact.first_name" Value: "Grace"

+Keys *cannot* start with `__` or end with `__` (e.g. `__sender__`) for the reason they might be used for internal data storage.